 After graduating from Hastings, I happily decided not to take the bar exam.
 The same year I started law school, I discovered my true passion and obvious calling in life.
 I’m not a lawyer.
 I’m a teacher.

-I taught for over two years with one of the big prep companies before starting Fox LSAT.
+I taught for over two years with one of the big prep companies before starting Fox LSAT and the LSAT Demon with Ben.
 I wanted to simplify the curriculum and focus more on the things that really translate into higher scores: fundamentals, confidence, and a happy, focused mindset on test day.
 I teach you how to have fun with the test, leading to dramatically increased scores.
 Additionally, my methods not only prepare for the LSAT, but for the critical thinking required in law school.

 I’m also the author of several books including Cheating the LSAT, Breaking the LSAT, Exposing the LSAT, Introducing the LSAT, and The Fox LSAT Logical Reasoning Encyclopedia.